Joyce Brothers: $64,000 Question (1955)

-With the gender roles of the time in mind, Koplin thought he could draw in the most viewership by juxtaposing Brothers' perceived frailty as a woman with the idea that she knew a great deal about a more masculine field.
+With the gender roles of the time in mind, Koplin thought he could draw in the most viewership by juxtaposing Brothers's perceived frailty as a woman with the idea that she knew a great deal about a more masculine field.
 He is credited with saying Brothers should be given a topic on "something that [she] shouldn't know about... [something like] if it were football or if it were horse racing or boxing...."

-Brothers' husband was a great fan of boxing, so she chose that as her topic.
+Brothers's husband was a great fan of boxing, so she chose that as her topic.
 To prepare, she studied twenty-volume boxing encyclopedias and many years' worth of Ring Magazine issues and worked with boxing writer Nat Fleischer and former Olympic boxing champion and New York State Athletic Commissioner Edward P.F Eagan.
 After studying, she progressed on the show for several weeks.
 Despite the show's producers' efforts to stump her at the $16,000 mark by asking questions involving referees rather than the boxers themselves, she exceeded expectations and won the top prize.

-Brothers used her photographic memory and focus to learn everything she could and quickly became regarded as an expert in the subject area of boxing.
+Brothers used her photographic memory and focus on learning everything she could and quickly became regarded as an expert in the subject area of boxing.
 Her success on The $64,000 Question earned Brothers a chance to be the color commentator for CBS during the boxing match between Carmen Basilio and Sugar Ray Robinson.
 She was said to have been the first female boxing commentator.

 Two years later, Brothers appeared on the spin-off series The $64,000 Challenge, which brought in the winners of The $64,000 Question and matched them against experts in the field.
-Again, Brothers walked off with the maximum prize, winning against seven other competitors.
-(The combined $128,000 in winnings would be equivalent to over $1.3 million in 2021.)
+Again, Brothers won the maximum prize against seven other competitors.
+(The combined $128,000 in winnings was equivalent to $1,426,096.42 in 2024.)

 While The $64,000 Question and The $64,000 Challenge later came out with cheating scandals of some contestants only pretending to be novices to their respective topic, Brothers was one of the contestants who was cleared of cheating allegations.

 Sports Showcase (1956)

 After the success of the quiz show, Brothers co-hosted the Sports Showcase with journalist Max Kase.
-This made her one of the first female sports commentators.
+This role made her one of the early female sports commentators.

-Local afternoon show on NBC’s WRCA-TV
+Local afternoon show on NBC's WRCA-TV

-Brothers' wish to use her platform to practice psychology was provided through reading letters from people who submitted them to the radio.
-This opportunity was provided on a four-week basis on NBC's WRCA-TV.
+Brothers's wish to use her platform to practice psychology was provided through reading letters from people who submitted them to the radio.
+This opportunity was provided on a four-week basis on NBC's WRCA-TV (now WNBC) in New York City.